dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actors-features-concepts.md

 ---
 type: docs
-title: "Actors features and concepts"
+title: "Actor runtime features"
-linkTitle: "Features and concepts"
+linkTitle: "Runtime features"
 weight: 20
 description: "Learn more about the features and concepts of Actors in Dapr"
 aliases: